 How to Obtain a Background Check

-You will find directions on your state’s Board or Agency website.
-There are applications to fill out for the check, and in some states you must apply for a license prior to arranging for a fingerprint-based background check.
-Each state has its own rules and regulations and you should study them carefully and then move forward to get the fingerprinting done and sent to the licensing board you are working with.
+If you need to obtain a background check, you can find directions on your state’s Board or Agency website.
+It’s here you can find the necessary applications you will need to complete for the check.
+In some states you must apply for a license prior to arranging for a fingerprint-based background check.
+Each state has its own rules and regulations and you should study them carefully before moving forward to get the fingerprinting done.
+Once this is complete, the background check is sent to the licensing board you are working with.

 When the Background Check Shows Offenses